-Across the 1,500,000 homes and businesses connected to the Energex network, many are taking greater control over their electricity solutions by investing in solar and other emerging technologies.
-Our challenge in managing the network is to leverage this growing level of customer-led investment to improve and complement our own efficient investment.
+Across the 1,500,000 homes and businesses connected to the Energex network, many are taking greater control over their energy needs and electricity solutions by investing in solar and other emerging technologies such as batteries for energy storage.
+Our challenge in managing the network is to leverage this growing level of customer-led investment and transformation to improve and complement our own efficient investment.
+More than ever, our response must consider the increasing customer dependency on electricity as technology, appliances, and transport (electric vehicles) become more sophisticated and economic activities become more reliant on e commerce.

-In response to this, we have developed Future Grid plans anticipating an energy environment characterised by rapid technological change, as well as ongoing high penetrations of renewable energy resources.
+In response to this, we have developed Future Grid plans anticipating an energy environment characterized by rapid technological changes, as well as ongoing high penetrations of renewable energy resources of various sizes and at different network levels and not to mention the uptake of electric vehicles.

-These factors are shaping our plans as we work to ensure the efficient investment in, and operational use of, the South East's electricity networks for the long-term interests of our customers and the broader community.
+These factors are shaping our plans as we work to ensure the prudent and efficient investment in, and operational use of, the South-East electricity networks for the long-term 'dynamic' need and interests of our customers and the broader community.